AhmedThahir/penpot-desktop/README.md

 [Linux](https://updates.korbsstudio.com/penpot-desktop/penpot-desktop-0.0.6.AppImage) (Auto update included)

-Optionally for Linux users, if you want to add Penpot Desktop to your application, run this in your console:
+Optionally for Linux users, if you want to add Penpot Desktop to your applications menu, run this in your console:
 ```
 bash <(curl -s https://cdn.korbsstudio.com/files/sh/penpot-desktop.sh)
 ```